-Water area land refers to submerged land or land located around wetlands within other land categories such as swamps, ponds, lakes, saturated grass lands, water spring lands, land at water edges, land in the middle of waters, newly-formed land, land formed when water recedes, land converted by a change or diversion of waterways, natural or manmade water storage or waterways, both permanent or temporary.21 The Ministry
+Water area land refers to submerged land or land located around wetlands within other land categories such as swamps, ponds, lakes, saturated grass lands, water spring lands, land at water edges, land in the middle of waters, newly-formed land, land formed when water recedes, land converted by a change or diversion of waterways, natural or manmade water storage or waterways, both permanent or temporary.
+The Ministry of Agriculture and Forestry manages this category of land.

-14 Article 120 (2) (Amended) of the Land Law 2019.
+&lt;sup>14 Article 120 (2) (Amended) of the Land Law 2019.